-There are five levels of severity for each action: trespass, offence, sin, violation and atrocity.
-These are described below.
+There are five levels of severity for each action: trespass, offence, sin, described below.

 Trespass: These acts result in no lasting harm or have short-term consequences.

 Offence: These acts create minor or inconvenient damage.
 They are easily reversible or self-correcting.